f2brossi/jboss7-standalone-vagrant/README.md

 Update the hosts file with your public @ip of your vm.

-then  > vagrant up --provider=openstack
+Then  > vagrant up --provider=openstack

 NB: Coming war deployment with ansible